NSFW: upgruv talks with nude model busted at Monroeville strip mall

 "At first I was a little hurt, but then I started to laugh about it, because there was a lot of stretching and insinuation."

-She's talking about rumors that began to spread on social media saying that Guerra was a prostitute or that she was looking for drugs in exchange for posing nude for Michael Keith Warnock, the photographer also charged by police.
+She's talking about rumors that began to spread on social media saying that Guerra was a prostitute or that she was looking for drugs in exchange for posing nude for Michael Keith Warnock, the photographer in the incident.

 Those negative assumptions, by the way, "are just flat-out wrong," Guerra says.